snehalmehta/swift-style-guide/README.markdown

 ### Protocols

-Following Apple's API Design Guidelines, protocols names that describe what something is should be a noun.
+Protocols names that describe what something is should be a noun.
 Examples: `Collection`, `WidgetFactory`.
-Protocols names that describe an ability should end in -ing, -able, or -ible.
-Examples: `Equatable`, `Resizing`.
+Protocols names that describe an ability should end in -ing, -able, -delegate,or -ible.
+Examples: `Equatable`, `Resizing`, `viewManagerDelegate`

 ### Enumerations